Pravargav/Amadeus/English/sentences.md

+-> I have exceeded my daily limit.

+-> My daily limit has been reached

+-> I have hit my daily limit.

 -> Different times of the day affect our mood and energy levels.

 -> I should live up to the trust placed in me.